gihubme/mb2g-release-plugin/README.md

 - Our version model is <MAJOR.MINOR.PATCH>, where we will consider Major as an official release, Minor the bugfix fix and Patch any implementation or new feature that should be tested

-- Our production is `prod` branch, and it is used to create official and bugfix releases on packagecloud.
-Only `dev` can push to `prod`.
-When changes are committed and pushed, it should trigger circleci build:

-    1. run unit and integration tests
-    2. increase snapshot version on `master`
-    3. deploy to packagecloud repository with appropriate version
-        1. if git commit message contains `[major]` (0.X.X-SNAPSHOT to 1.0 for release artifact and 1.0.0-SNAPSHOT on `master`)
-        2. any other case will create major release (0.1.X-SNAPSHOT to 0.2 for release artifact and 0.2.0-SNAPSHOT on `master`)

 - Our git-default is branch `master`, and it is used to integrate new features.
 When changes are committed and pushed, it should trigger circleci build: